Miss World Kosova: History

-On 4 April 2008, Fadil Berisha - photographer of Miss Universe’s official photos - hosted Kosovo's inaugural pageant where Zana Krasniqi was crowned.
+On 4 April 2008, Fadil Berisha, Miss Universe’s official photographer, hosted Kosovo's inaugural pageant where Zana Krasniqi was crowned.
 She went on represent Kosovo at the Miss Universe pageant.
 This was the first appearance in a Miss Universe pageant for Miss Kosovo following the country's declaration of independence on February 17, 2008.

 In 2013 Fadil Berisha and Agnesa Vutaj took control of Miss Kosovo and retrieved the Miss Universe franchise.
-This happened after the previous Miss Universe Kosovo director, Agron Selimi and team made the decision to send their winner to Miss World.
-Thus, winners for Miss Earth and Miss Universe pageant is being held under single pageant.
+This happened after the previous Miss Universe Kosovo director, Agron Selimi, and team made the decision to send their winner to Miss World.
+Thus, winners for the Miss Earth and Miss Universe pageant were held under a single pageant.

-Nowadays Miss World Kosova has only sent its winner to the Miss World pageant.
+Nowadays, Miss World Kosova only sends its winner to the Miss World pageant.